nichoteloo/nichoteloo/README.md

 ### Hello Guys, I'm Nico!
 Nice to virtually meet you! 👋

-I'm Nicolas, Junior Software Developer with a Bachelor's Degree in Engineering.
+I'm Nicolas, a Python Developer.
 Currently staying in Yogyakarta, Indonesia.
-I recognize myself as a precise, communicative, detail-oriented, fast-learner, and analytical type of person.
-By now, I spend more time on developing ML module for client as well as make a Web Application projects.
+By now, I spend more time on developing ML module for client as well as make a Web Application projects at @Geniebook.
 I am also enthusiastic about Back-End Operation and Software System Design.
 This page is the place where you can find all my works.
 Have a good time !

 💻 My tech stack<br>

 Languages: Python, PHP, JavaScript, HTML, CSS, SQL. <br>
-Frameworks & Libraries: Django, Flask, Codeigniter, FastAPI, React JS, jQuery, Bootstrap. <br>
+Frameworks & Libraries: Django, Flask, Codeigniter, FastAPI, React JS, Bootstrap. <br>
 Databases:  MySQL, PostgreSQL, InfluxDB, Sqlite3. <br> ML Stack: Tensorflow, Scikit-learn, Numpy, Pandas. <br>
 Other Tools: Git, Github, CommandLine, NodeRed, Grafana, Mosquitto Broker, PHPMyAdmin, Heroku, VSCode. <br>